OgafBBB25/BBB01/Lernperiode-5.md

 Take more time for the Projects and realy work on them

 ### Projekte / neue Technologien
-Unity Project with C#, Aseprite, Blender
+Unity Project with C#, Aseprite

 ### Generelle Ziele
 Create Verdict(Project name) pre-alfa build